-So embrace that power and stop labelling capacities of people in different spheres based on their gender, race or nation.
+So embrace that power and stop labeling capacities of people in different spheres based on their gender, race, or nation.

 Blockchain is leaving you weaponless, as you are dealing with the transparent network where the technology sees only the true potential and bright ideas shining within yourself.